As a professional carpet cleaner, choosing the right van size is an important decision.

 Vans of this size are ideal for businesses requiring extra space for multiple pieces of carpet and upholstery cleaning equipment.
 However, their size may pose challenges in busy, congested areas and streets with tight parking spaces; it is not just the parking of your van that can prove tricky - you must also consider the space required to open the rear doors to gain access to hose reels.

-It is vital you confirm that your van has sufficient payload capacity to accommodate all your carpet cleaning machines, equipment and supplies (along with water weight if you will be carrying a water supply) without exceeding its legal weight limits.
+It is vital you confirm that your van has sufficient payload capacity to accommodate a professional carpet cleaning machine, extra equipment and supplies (along with water weight if you will be carrying a water supply) without exceeding its legal weight limits.

 Exceeding its payload can lead to legal penalties, safety risks and significantly increased wear on tyres and mechanical parts.